-There are some key elements to learning how to swim for beginners to master - elements that if practiced first, will make learning stroke technique much easier.
+The first key elements for beginners to practise and become familiar with are crucial and will make learning stroke technique much easier.
 These elements are:

 Getting used to the sensation of having water on your face, around your mouth and nose and over your head as you submerge, is a crucial element to learn and experience.
 Click here to learn how to submerge.